 In order to comply with these requirements and ensure that as much input as possible was obtained for the development of the plan, the Puerto Rico Housing Financing Authority (PRHFA) used a combined strategy to consult stakeholders.
-The methods used included a series of focus groups or face-to-face consultations, written consultations, and a web survey.
+The methods used included a series of focus groups or face-to-face consultations, written consultations through a web survey.

-Concerning to the face-to-face methods, the Puerto Rico Housing Financing Authority (PRHFA) organized two consultation sessions with stakeholders to discuss the best use of HOME-ARP funds.
-The consultation sessions were on November 20, 2022, at 9 a.m. and another at 2 p.m.
+Concerning the face-to-face methods, the Puerto Rico Housing Financing Authority (PRHFA) organized two consultation sessions with stakeholders to discuss the best use of HOME-ARP funds.
+The consultation sessions were on October 11, 2022, at 9 AM and another at 2 PM1.
 A total of 25 stakeholders representing a broad array of sectors participated in the focus groups.
+The entire membership of each CoC was invited, among other stakeholders.
 The sessions were organized in two parts: a preparatory presentation and the discussion with participants.
 During the preparatory part, a presentation was provided with information on the HOME-ARP funds, eligible uses, qualifying populations, available funds, other aspects related to the HOME-ARP program and a general context of homelessness in Puerto Rico (See Appendix).

 The participants were then organized into smaller groups for an in-depth discussion of the needs of the homeless population and gaps in the housing and service delivery systems, activities that are currently occurring in the jurisdiction, recommendations for the distribution of funds in terms of eligible activities and geography and opportunities for collaboration.
 The discussion in the focus groups was conducted using a semi-structured guide of questions.

 In order to obtain information on groups that were invited to the consultation but were unable to participate, written and telephone contacts were made, and an electronic survey was sent out, which sought to gather information on the same issues.
-This was implemented during February and March 2023.
-A total of seven groups of stakeholders were represented among the participants of this method of consultation.
+This was implemented during February 28, 2023, and March 9, 2023.
+A total of seven groups of stakeholders were represented among the participants of this additional method of consultation.